michson/MichPredict_SmartCommute_Apk_Download/Readme.md

 🚀 Getting Started
 Installing the App

 Step 1: Allow Installation from Unknown Sources Because this app is installed via an APK, Android needs your permission first.

-Open Settings on your phone
-Go to Security
+Open Settings on your phone, Go to Security
 On newer Android versions: Apps → Special App Access Enable Install Unknown Apps or Unknown Sources
 Choose the app you’ll use to install the APK (your browser or file manager)